lowpolyneko/nekop2p/docs/testing.md

 ![](profile_superpeer/profile-10-1-1-hist.png)

-Introducing the superpeering model incurs an almost 10x penalty to latency (average of `788.83` µs), which makes since given the required propogation of the `query` to **every** neighboring superpeer and the wait requirement for back-propagation.
+Introducing the superpeering model incurs an almost 10x penalty to latency (average of `788.83` µs), which makes since given the required propagation of the `query` to **every** neighboring superpeer and the wait requirement for back-propagation.